-Rationing of certain foods was introduced in 1918 close to the end of World War One, after German submarines had succeeded in sinking ships carrying imports into Britain.
+Rationing of certain foods was set up in 1918 close to the end of World War One.
+This was after German submarines had succeeded in sinking about 1½ tons of merchant shipping carrying imports into the UK.

-The ration card - see scan below - is of a rather dreary non-descript colour with an elaborate background pattern which was presumably intended to make it difficult to forge.
+The ration card is of a rather dreary non-descript colour with an elaborate background pattern which was presumably intended to make it difficult to forge.
 It is printed on one side only.

 The card shows that individuals were required to register with a retailer for meat, butter and sugar and that the retailers rubber stamped the registration.
 Unfortunately the stamps have become too blurred over the years to be legible, but the word Silver can just be made out inside the butcher's stamp.
 So presumably my grandmother registered my father with a butcher in Silver Street, Edmonton.